jeblad/jeblad.github.io/_posts/2019-12-04-git-as-backup.md

     pushurl = git@github.com:user/myrepo.git
     pushurl = keybase://private/user/myrepo

 This is assuming your have `url = https://github.com/user/myrepo.git` for `remote "origin"`.
 I use https for most operations, but for push I use ssh, thus the `git@github…` stuff at the first line.
-I show this because I want to visualize that you can infact have two `pushurl` statements.
+I show this because I want to visualize that you can in fact have two `pushurl` statements.
 The second line is the repo at Keybase, which use an other action during upload.
 From the outside this looks just like an ordinary `git push`, and even [Visual Studio Code](https://en.wikipedia.org/wiki/Visual_Studio_Code) sees nothing out of the ordinary and pushes gladly to the additional repo.
 Thus I now maintain a backup at Keybase while using a public repo at GitHub.

 Editing the `.git/config` can be a little awkward, but you can do the same with